 Much of what actually impacts our lives — what can probably affect us — is that which is “invisible” to us, and hence it is that about which we don’t accurately CBRA.
 Does this mean we should never think about terrorism, plane crashes, racism, or the like?
 Not at all: my point is only that we are terrible at keeping things “in perspective.”
 Certainly terrorism, racism, and police violence are real threats that hurt real people, but installing a swimming pool while worrying about Al-Qaeda is deeply ironic.
 People drown in swimming pools far more often than die in plane crashes, but that said, the number of people who drown in pools is much less than the number of people who die in car crashes, and that number is likely less than the number of people who die from heart attacks.
 Horrible at CBRA, we are more likely to buy a gun to protect ourselves from the government than we are to exercise.

 CBRA accuracy doesn’t necessarily increase as does intelligence, because CBRA directs the focus of intelligence “before” intelligence; in other words, CBRA occurs and then intelligence goes to work based on the decisions of CBRA.
-As it’s hard to see the foundation of a building while in it or on top of it, so it is difficult to recognize the CBRA which “supports” thought.
+As it’s hard to see the foundation of a building while in or on top of it, so it is difficult to recognize the CBRA which “supports” thought.
 Thought has to “look under itself” to grasp this truth, and this act isn’t necessarily one that an intelligent person is more likely to do than someone who is uneducated.
 This is because one’s “feelings” will probably motivate the individual to just keep “building the building,” to not look back and question if the construction should continue.
-In fact, the more intelligent we are, the more “beautiful the building,” and hence motivated by the beauty, the more likely we might be to keep building, regardless the strength of the foundation.
+In fact, the more intelligent we are, the more “beautiful the building,” and hence the more likely we might be to keep building, regardless the strength of the foundation.
 Intelligence hence can become a liability.

 Unlike philosophy, sociology, or other schools of thought, art tries to create a “full” experience versus a “reduced” idea.
 We live in experience, not ideas, and hence art tries to create something “more like” what we live through daily than does thinking, not because thinking doesn’t try, but because thinking inherently cannot.
 Invaluable and necessary, thinking is always “smaller” than experience, though that doesn’t mean experience is necessarily “better.”
 Thinking is necessary for experience, and deep thought can “open up” a person to experiences that without thought a person couldn’t receive.
 “Bigger” isn’t a simile for “better,” but when it comes to motivation, experiences do have an advantage over thought.
 Furthermore, the brain in “shrinking” things can actually make things that don’t matter seem “a bigger deal” than they actually are, for these things can dominate a person’s focus.
 The brain’s tendency to “shrink” takes things out of proportion, which can both make them seem irrelevant and overly relevant.

 What about thought that manifests through engineering into the form of a building?
 A fair point: there is an argument to be made that all manifestation of thought into a table, a book, etc. are a kind of “art” and/or are more “motivational” than thought without manifestation.
 To allude to “Sensualization” by O.G.
 Rose, all “sensualized” thought (or thought given “sense-able” physicality) is more motivational than “unsensualized” thought, but I believe thought “sensualized” into art is more motivational than thought “sensualized” into other forms.
 Art is uniquely powerful because it “opens up” the viewer to change in ways that the sight of a skyscraper usually doesn’t: while a bridge may paralyze a person in awe, it doesn’t tend to change a person’s worldview.
-It can, but not like art, simply because of what art “is.”
+It can, but not like art.

 Thinking changes the world mostly to the degree that it enables us to have deeper experiences of beauty, truth, and goodness.
 Without thought, beauty, truth, and goodness cannot be experienced deeply, and since we are “heart/mind” creatures more than “heart and mind” creatures, we need thinking to change our hearts.
 But don’t let this lead you to think that thinking can never fully grasp the world or change the world without beauty, truth, and goodness.
 Mediocre ideas that inspire art change the world more than brilliant ideas that don’t inspire art.
 Ideas without art can change people, but never the majority, while thoughtless art changes the majority more than does brilliance.
 Though necessary and invaluable, regardless its genius, thought alone can never be art.

-This paper has focused on four ways that thinking is unreliable and “useless,” and this paper believes those four ways have major implications.
+This paper has focused on four ways that thinking is unreliable and “useless,” and this paper suggests these four ways entail major implications.
 We live by predictions, yet thinking, bound to “unreality,” is prone to be wrong in its predictions.
 It is by CBRA that we determine what we should focus on and think about, but for various reasons, we are terrible at CBRA.
 Lastly, thinking and ideas alone have little motivational power: without beauty and emotions, they can do little to change the world.

 As has been emphasized, please don’t mistake this paper as saying thought has no use at all; feeling that way, I wouldn’t have bothered with most of my essays.
 Yet that said, we certainly shouldn’t overestimate the range, scale, and influence thought can have on human life.
 We must master thinking, but even if we become masters, this will not be enough alone to save ourselves.
 We need art.
 We need emotion.
 We need experience.